 Do I need to be NIST 800-171 compliant?

-If your business is contracted to provide services, goods or research funds to the U.S. federal government, then NIST SP 800-171 compliance becomes a critical responsibility for protecting CUI.
+If your business is contracted to provide services, goods or research funds to the U.S. federal government, then NIST SP 800-171 compliance becomes a critical responsibility for protecting controlled unclassified information.
 This includes contractors and service providers, organizations receiving funding from the state or federal government – as well as businesses supplying goods or services to any of these entities.

-If you are a contractor providing services to the U.S. federal government, your organization is responsible for protecting CUI.
+Contractors providing services to the U.S. federal government are responsible for protecting CUI.
 For Department of Defense contractors, DFARS 252.204-7012 & 252.204-7008 require that you implement the safeguards defined by NIST SP 800-171 over these materials by December 31, 2017.
 Prior to the deadline, DoD contractors must report any NIST SP 800-171 requirements not implemented, within 30 days of contract award.

 While no equivalent FAR regulations are currently in place that map to the DFAR requirements, there are Executive Orders that mandate compliance for all government agencies.